GoogleCloudPlatform/buildpacks/README.md

  [Anthos](https://cloud.google.com/anthos),
  and [Compute Engine running Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs).
  They are also used as the build system for [App Engine](https://cloud.google.com/appengine) and [Cloud Functions](https://cloud.google.com/functions).
- They are 100% compatible with [CNCF Buildpacks](https://buildpacks.io/).
+ They are 100% compatible with [Cloud Native Buildpacks](https://buildpacks.io/).

 ## Quickstart